-After execution, an action's final state is assigned: Success | Ignore | Fail.
-These keywords may be tested by the action immediately following it (using the Perform On function see Setting The Execution Action State), to determine whether or not this action should execute.
-Each action's final (post-execution) state is passed to the next action or actions in the workflow.
+After execution, an action's state is assigned: Success | Failure | Ignore, and is passed to the next action in the workflow.
+The state is tested in the following action (using the Perform On function-see Setting The Perform On State) to determine whether or not it should execute.